 David Chen has represented national banks and institutional lenders in foreclosure, bankruptcy, and evictions matters in the District of Columbia and Maryland over the last nine years.
 David graduated from the Johns Hopkins University with Bachelor Degrees in Biology and Economics.
 Subsequently, David was employed as an Economic Consultant in Deregulated Markets for seven years.
 While serving as an economist, David obtained his Juris Doctorate from the University of Maryland Francis King Carey School of Law.
 Since graduating from law school, Mr. Chen has held positions as a managing attorney at two regional foreclosure law firms.

 Johns Hopkins University, Bachelor of Arts in Biology and Economics 2001

 University of Maryland Francis King Carey School of Law, Juris Doctorate 2009

-David is admitted to practice in the District of Columbia Bar, Maryland, the United States District Court for the District of Columbia, the United States District Court for the District of Maryland, the United States Court of Appeals District of Columbia Circuit, and before the the United States Patent and Trademark Office.
+David is admitted to practice in the District of Columbia Bar, the United States District Court for the District of Columbia, the United States Court of Appeals District of Columbia Circuit, and before the the United States Patent and Trademark Office.

 As the Brazilian born son of Taiwanese immigrants to the United States, David enjoys cooking, traveling and immersing himself in other cultures.